BEDFORD-NORTH CAMBRIDGE, MASSACHUSETTS

 Easy.
 Relatively flat, paved rail

-To start from Bedford (Northern section); From I-95, take exit 49B to Routes 4 & 225 (Bedford St) northwest for 1.9 miles.
+To start from Bedford (Northern Section); From I-95, take exit 49B to Routes 4 & 225 (Bedford St) northwest for 1.9 miles.
 Turn left down Loomis St and follow to Bedford Depot Park on your left.

 To start from Lexington (Central

-section); From I-95, take exit 49A to Routes 4 & 225 (
+Section); From I-95, take exit 49A to Routes 4 & 225 (

-To start from Thorndike Field (Southern
+To start from Thorndike Field in

 I-95, take exit 45 to Route 2 east to Alewife.
 Follow the exit for Routes 3